zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    that are added to :zeek:id:`Log::default_rotation_postprocessors`.

-   :info: A record holding meta-information about the log being rotated.
+   :param info: A record holding meta-information about the log being rotated.

-   :npath: The new path of the file (after already being rotated/processed
+   :param npath: The new path of the file (after already being rotated/processed
           by writer-specific postprocessor as defined in
           :zeek:id:`Log::default_rotation_postprocessors`).